operator-playground-io/Grafana-Operator-Playground-tile/tutorials/monitoring-using-prometheus-grafana.md

 ### Configure Grafana Dashboard to visualise MariaDB monitoring metrics

-Please go to Grafana Dashboard tutorial
+Learn how to Configure Grafana Dashboard to visualise MariaDB monitoring metrics from this tutorial: "Grafana Dashboard".